dkundih/vandal/README.md

 vandal is a Python package for Data science and Machine learning, designed to aid researchers and engineers to meet their goals with small effort.

+# Why 'vandal'?

+'vandal' disrupts the monotone world of data and gives it meaning.

 # Is 'vandal' free to use?

 'vandal' is completely free of charge for both personal and commercial use, but only under the conditions stated in the license.
 Developing such a complex module isn’t easy and takes a lot of time and knowledge in several fields of science such as statistics, programming and domain knowledge, so any donation at https://patreon.com/dkundih or https://www.buymeacoffee.com/dkundih in order to keep 'vandal' free is more than welcome.